fabricioanciaes/fexlguide/docs/system/system-mechanics.md

 ### Backdash

 Press 44 to backdash.
 Your character moves away quicker than walking backwards but must finish their backdash before they can block, attack or do anything else.
 Backdashes have no invulnerability for normal attacks so are purely for movement in that sense.
 They are also not considered airborne even if a lot of characters seem to move off the ground.
 However they are throw invulnerable which makes them useful for baiting normal and command throws.
-Jumping is generally safer for this anyway.

 ### Jumping